Bio

 Following 341 appearances in B71, Morrison made the difficult decision to hang up his boots in 2019 but chose to remain in the Black Country - starting a new role as a coach in the Academy during November that same year.

-Sam Allardyce's arrival as boss in December 2020 saw Mozza promoted to First Team Coach, a role he holds to this day as part of Carlos Corberán's team.
+Sam Allardyce's arrival as boss in December 2020 saw Mozza promoted to First Team Coach, a role - in between working with the U21s - and has since worked in the first-team set-up alongside the likes of Tony Mowbray, Ryan Mason and Eric Ramsay.